madees/WIT2OSC/README.md

 ## WTNUNCHUCK Project
 This project is with a refurbished Nitendo Nunchuck enclosure with its joystick and buttons.

 It added a battery, USC C charger, and WT901BLE sensor module.
+So, it becomes a 3D pointer device with additionnal joystick and triggers.

 ![WTNUNCHUCK closed](/assets/images/IMG_3623.jpeg)
 ![WTNUNCHUCK open](/assets/images/IMG_3624.jpeg)
 Joystick and buttons are connected to D0..D3 expansion ports.